DaylaHoang/Credit-Card-Fraud-Detection-Project/README.md

 - **Decision Tree**
 - **XGBoost** (spoiler: this one performed the best!)

-Fraud detection is a tricky problem because fraudulent transactions make up only **0.17%** of all transactions.
-That’s why I had to deal with **class imbalance** using oversampling and undersampling techniques.
-My goal was to build a model that **maximizes recall** because missing fraud cases is worse than false alarms.

 The problem of fraud detection is tricky, as fraudulent transactions make up only **0.17%** of all transactions.
 This meant I needed to address class imbalance by using oversampling and undersampling techniques.
 My goal was to build a model that maximizes recall since missing fraud cases is worse than false alarms.

 ---